jihuan-tian/jihuan-tian.github.io/_posts/2024-02-25-notes-about-what-is-chatgpt-doing-and-why-does-it-work.markdown

 mathjax: true
 ---

-The follow contents are my notes taken during reading the book &ldquo;What is ChatGPT Doing and Why does it work?&rdquo;, which is written by Stephen Wolfram.
+The following contents are my notes taken during reading the book &ldquo;What is ChatGPT Doing and Why does it work?&rdquo;, which is written by Stephen Wolfram.
 I hope they will help you get an impression or basic understanding about the capability and potential of ChatGPT as well as its limitations.
 Then with a critical mind, we can reconsider how to incorporate ChatGPT into our existing study, research, programming, knowledge management, or even creative activities.

 -   Features of ChatGPT
     -   Collected prodigious amounts of data from the web for training